-Parameter Description chdev specifies the valid channel device handle obtained when the channel was opened using $dx{open}()$ mode a bit mask that specifies the mode: EV_SYNC - synchronous mode EV_ASYNC - asynchronous mode.
+Parameter Description chdev specifies the valid channel device handle obtained when the channel was opened using dx_open() mode a bit mask that specifies the mode: EV_SYNC - synchronous mode EV_ASYNC - asynchronous mode.
 The stop will be issued, but the driver does not "sleep" and wait for the channel to become idle before dx_stopch() returns.
+EV_NOSTOP - If this bit is set and the channel is idle, TDX_NOSTOP event is generated.
 EV_STOPGETEVT - If this bit is set and dx_stopch() is issued during dx_getevt(), TDX_CST event is generated with reason of DE_STOPGETEVT.
+EV_STOPWTRING - (Windows® only) If this bit is set and dx_stopch() is issued during dx_wtring(), EDX_WTRINGSTOP error is generated.
 IGNORESTATE - (Windows® only) Ignores the busy/idle state of the channel.
 Performs a stop on the channel regardless of whether the channel is busy or idle.
 If this flag is used, the function will not check for a busy state on the channel and will issue a stop even if the channel is busy.

-- dx_stopch() has no effect on a channel that has any of the following functions issued: - dx_dial() without call progress analysis enabled
+- dx_stopch() has no effect on a channel that has any of the following functions issued: - dx dial() without call progress analysis enabled - dx_dialtpt() without call progress analysis enabled

 The functions will continue to run normally, and dx_stopch() will return a success.
-For dx_dial(), the digits specified in the dialstrp parameter will still be dialed.
+For dx_dial() or dx_dial(pt(), the digits specified in the dialstrp parameter will still be dialed.

 - If dx_stopch() is called on a channel dialing with call progress analysis enabled, the call progress analysis process will stop but dialing will be completed.
-Any call progress analysis information collected prior to the stop will be returned by extended attribute functions. - If an I/O function terminates (due to another reason) before dx_stopch() is issued, the reason for termination will not indicate dx_stopch() was called. - When calling dx_stopch() from a signal handler, mode must be set to EV_ASYNC. - On Linux, when issued on a channel that is already idle, dx_stopch() will return an event, TDX_NOSTOP, to specify that no STOP was needed or issued.
+Any call progress analysis information collected prior to the stop will be returned by extended attribute functions. - If an I/O function terminates (due to another reason) before dx_stopch() is issued, the reason for termination will not indicate that dx_stopch() was called. - When calling dx stopch() from a signal handler, mode must be set to EV ASYNC. - On Linux, when issued on a channel that is already idle, dx_stopch() will return an event, TDX_NOSTOP, to specify that no STOP was needed or issued.
 To use this functionality, "OR" the mode flag with the EV_NOSTOP flag.
 This does not affect the existing functionality of dx_stopch().
 If a function is in progress when dx_stopch() is called with the EV_NOSTOP flag, that function will be stopped as usual and EV_NOSTOP will be ignored. - On Linux, an application can use dx_stopch() from within a signal handler to stop the dx_getevt() function.
 To do so, "OR" the mode flag with the EV_STOPGETEVT flag.
-The dx_getevt() function will successfully return with the event DE_STOPGETEVT.
+The dx_getevt() function will successfully return with the event DE_STOPGETEVT. - On Windows, an application can use dx_stopch() from within a signal handler to stop the dx_getevt() and dx_wtring() functions.
+To do so, "OR" the mode flag with the EV_STOPGETEVT and EV_STOPWTRING flags, respectively, to stop these functions.
+In these cases, dx_getevt() will successfully return with the event DE_STOPGETEVT while dx_wtring() will fail with a return value of -1 and the lasterr will be set to EDX_WTRINGSTOP.